About Refugees, By Refugees

 How has the coronavirus affected your daily life, feelings, behavior and mood?

 The situation before Corona was bad enough, the situation after or during Corona is just as bad.
-No
+No difference, no change.

 Hasn’t Corona effected your comings and goings

 Yes it has.
 We need to wear masks when we go out.